davehamptonusa/todoist-ai/RAILWAY.md

 ### Connection Issues

-1. Verify the Railway URL is correct
+1. Verify the Railway URL is correct (should point to `/mcp`)
 2. Check that LibreChat can reach the URL
 3. Ensure `X-Todoist-Token` header is being sent
+4. Verify LibreChat is configured with `type: streamable-http`

 ### Health Check Failures